Pratibha-28/testApplication/README.md

 This application connects to a database, reads data from MySQL database, and returns this data upon HTTP request.

-In minikube, It reads MySQL database credentials from vault.
+In minikube, It reads MySQL database credentials from the vault.

-## Below are the steps for deploying this web application on minikube along with the required dependancies.
+## Below are the steps for deploying this web application on minikube along with the required dependencies.

 ### `System Prerequisites`
-Below tools setup should be available.
+Below tool's setup should be available.
 - Minikube
 - Kubectl CLI
 - Helm